Almond Joy Macaroon Cookies

 - Preheat the oven to 350°F. Line baking sheets with parchment paper.

-- In a large mixing bowl, mix the coconut and the condensed milk until the coconut is evenly coated.
+- In a large mixing bowl, mix one 14 oz. bag sweetened shredded coconut and one 14 oz. can sweetened condensed milk until the coconut is evenly coated.

 - Use spoons or a small cookie scoop sprayed with nonstick cooking spray, form mounds of about 1 Tablespoon of the mixture on the line baking sheet.
 You can leave it in a mound or press it down slightly.
-Gently press one almond into the top of each cookie.
+Gently press one of the whole almonds into the top of each cookie.

 - Place the pan in the oven, and, after about 4 minutes, press the almonds further into the coconut, flattening as much as you like depending on how thin and/or crispy you want your cookies.